 Exam Dates and Deadlines

 The Critical Care Medicine Written Exam is offered in August.
-The application period opens in December of the previous year.
+The application period opens in mid-February.

 Exam Content Outline